Jaco-van-der-Hoorn/emacberry.com/_docs/1200-views.md

 <span class="shot">![shot1](/assets/img/gpsl/view-navbar.png)</span>
-The navigation bar is only visible when you have loaded a recorded path (or after you have stopped the recording) Beside the slider that allow you to move quickly to any position in the recorded path (timeline) you have the option to use the media-control-buttons:<br class="shot-end"/>
+The navigation bar is only visible when you have loaded a recorded path (or after you have stopped the recording) Beside the slider that allows you to move quickly to any position in the recorded path (timeline) you have the option to use the media-control-buttons:<br class="shot-end"/>

 | Icon | Description |